AgusGuevara/AgusGuevara/README.md

 - 📫 How to reach me **agusguevara97@gmail.com**

--🚶🏽‍♂️In my free time I play videogames, do weightliftin @ gym, and read about mythologies ( currently Norse mythology by Neil Gaiman)
+- 🚶🏽‍♂️In my free time I play videogames, do weightliftin @ gym, and read about mythologies ( currently Norse mythology by Neil Gaiman)

 <h3 align="left">Connect with me:</h3>
 <p align="left">